liquidunderground/pk3make/README.md

 - PK3Make will not find hidden files.
 To avoid `DuplicateLumpError`s, place your workfiles in a hidden directory, for example `.local/`.
+- Should your project contain custom palettes,  place it's corresponding LUMPDEF before any `graphic`, `flat` or `fade`.
+That way, PK3Make can cache your palettes and speed up build times by reducing thread idle.

 ## But why?